 Persons with Hearing Loss

 Persons with Mental Health Disabilities

 - A person’s wheelchair is part of his or her body space and should be treated with respect.
 Don’t hang or lean on it unless you have the person’s permission.
-Don’t be tempted to pat a person in a wheelchair on the head, as it is a degrading gesture.

 - Speak directly to the person and if the conversation lasts more than a few minutes, sit down or kneel to get yourself on the same level as the person in the wheelchair.

 - Don’t worry about using expressions such as “running along” or “walked away” when speaking to a person in a wheelchair.
 These sayings are used in everyday conversation and are not offensive.

 - Wheelchair use provides freedom.
 Don’t assume that using a wheelchair is in itself a tragedy.
 It is a means of freedom, which allows the person to move about independently.
 Structural barriers in public places create inconveniences for wheelchair users.
 You can help by advocating for wheelchair access.